Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS - News Break

 Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS

-Effective: 2021-06-26 21:26:00 CDT Expires: 2021-06-30 16:21:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Carroll; Chariton; Linn; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
+Effective: 2021-06-25 19:44:00 CDT Expires: 2021-06-30 07:08:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+This product along with additional weather and stream information is available at www.weather.gov/kc/.
+Target Area: Carroll; Chariton; Linn; Livingston The Flood Warning continues for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
+Grand River near Chillicothe affecting Linn MO and Livingston Counties.
 Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning is cancelled for the following rivers in Missouri Grand River near Gallatin affecting Daviess and Livingston Counties.
-The Flood Warning continues for the following rivers in Missouri Grand River near Chillicothe affecting Linn MO and Livingston Counties.
-The Flood Warning is now in effect until Wednesday afternoon The Flood Warning continues for the Grand River near Sumner. * Until Wednesday afternoon. * At 8:45 PM CDT Saturday the stage was 36.0 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 36.9 feet early tomorrow afternoon.
-It will then fall below flood stage Tuesday afternoon. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water. * Impact...At 37.0 feet, State Highway 139 floods a half mile east of Sumner.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Grand River Sumner 26.0 36.0 Sat 8pm 36.3 36.3 33.5alerts.weather.gov
+Grand River near Pattonsburg affecting Daviess and Gentry Counties.
+Grand River near Gallatin affecting Daviess and Livingston Counties.
+The Flood Warning is now in effect until Wednesday morning The Flood Warning continues for the Grand River near Sumner. * Until Wednesday morning. * At 6:45 PM CDT Friday the stage was 34.4 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 36.4 feet early tomorrow afternoon.
+It will then fall below flood stage Tuesday morning. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water. * Impact...At 37.0 feet, State Highway 139 floods a half mile east of Sumner.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Grand River Sumner 26.0 34.4 Fri 6pm 35.0 36.3 34.8alerts.weather.gov